 To help schools and communities take full advantage of their gardens and orchards, we provide training in gardening techniques, tree-planting, care of fruit trees, and composting.
 Trainings usually include both classroom and practical sessions.
 For school gardens, students, teachers, and parents all participate in the training so that there is broad understanding and all can take responsibility for the garden's success.
 For community gardens, both the garden or tree committee and other community members learn the techniques.
 With this knowledge, community members and students are better equipped to care for their gardens, fight pests, and harvest more.

 "Thanks to this support, we were able to cultivate our fields on time and the harvest was favorable and the grain bank fund was increased by 1,600,000 FCFA.
 What a joy for the villagers, those who work in the bank, and The Tandana Foundation.
 Thank you to all the donors.
 Here, millet has the same value as gold, which tells you that your action was appreciated by all the villagers at the value of gold.
 The happiness that The Tandana Foundation has brought us is like fresh water that gives strength to the fish. . . .
 Long live the friendly cooperation between The Tandana Foundation and the village of Kansongho, and thank you infinitely."

 --Seguemo Tembiné, chief of Kansongho, Mali

-With changing environmental conditions, villagers in Wadouba commune of Mali are facing difficulties in producing the food they need.
+With changing environmental conditions, community members in Wadouba commune of Mali are facing difficulties in producing the food they need.
 They are realizing that they need to make some innovations to increase their production, maintain soil fertility, and work towards food security.
-Villagers have been constructing anti-erosion dikes in their fields for many years, and we have provided tools to make that pursuit more efficient.
+Community members have been constructing anti-erosion dikes in their fields for many years, and we have provided tools to make that pursuit more efficient.
 Tandana helped villagers in ten villages experiment with a short-cycle cowpea, which they found produces peas even in a drought year when the regular cowpeas have no yield.